 Final Night #4 (Nov.
 1996)

-Brainiac 5 meets Vril Dox I & II.
-NOTE: At the time, Brainiac 5 does not know they are on an alternate Earth, and believes that these are his ancestors.
+When Brainiac 5 frees his ancestor, the original Brainiac, the villain flees to his homeworld of Colu.
+Captain Comet sends Vril Dox on a mission to apprehend Brainiac.
+NOTE: At the time, Brainiac 5 does not know they are on an alternate Earth, and believes that these are his own ancestors.

 Superman seeks the Legion's aid in restoring his powers.

 The Legion seeks Impulse's help in returning to the future by using the Time Treadmill.

 Impulse is rejected for Legion membership.
 From the 30th Century, Rond Vidar contacts Brainiac 5 to get specifications to build a time platform.

 Superman Plus #1 (1997)

 Saturn Girl tracks down Network of Sovereign 7.
 (30th Century Titanian history paints Network as a notorious criminal.)
 NOTE: This story never happened.
 See Sovereign Seven.

 The Legion takes up residence in the former JLA Sanctuary in Happy Harbor, Rhode Island.
 Spark runs away.
 Saturn Girl is assaulted by Dr. Psycho.